 The Mandrel doesn’t frighten Sue at all.

 Sue: It looks like a muppet.
 One of the really big ones.

-Me: This monster brings back so many memories.
+Me: This monster brings back so many memories for me.

 Sue: Really?
 I thought you were in New Zealand.
 Didn’t you miss this story?

-Me: Yes, but Birmingham’s Nostalgia and Comics had a full-size Mandrel in the window of their shop during the 1980s.
+Me: Yes, but Birmingham’s Nostalgia and Comics had a full-size Mandrel in their shop window during the 1980s.
 I spent a great deal of time staring at it.